 Odour detection dogs can find fire ant nests in difficult terrain and can sniff out one solitary ant.
-They are more efficient and sensitive than visual surveillance, because their noses can find nests not apparent to the human eye.
+The dogs can find nests not visible to the human eye and can detect the foraging pheromone from up to 40m away.
 Our use of these dogs is a world first.

-Revolutionary new technology has been developed that facilitates the identification of fire ants from 150 metres in the air.
+Revolutionary technology has been developed to facilitate the identification of fire ants from 150 metres in the air.
 A unique infra red and thermal camera system is mounted to a helicopter that can pinpoint fire ants nests while the chopper is in flight over large areas.
 This is a world first in fire ant detection technology.

 Fire ant nests are promptly destroyed by a direct nest injection.

 Fire ant nests are treated by a direct nest injection of chemicals and is carried out by qualified pest management technicians.
 The process involves spearing a rod into the ground around the nest and flooding the nest and tunnels with insecticide.
 The nest is also lightly showered with the liquid treatment.